Kiang: Reproduction

 Kiangs mate between late July and late August, when older males tend reproductive females by trotting around them, and then chasing them prior to mating.
 The length of gestation has been variously reported as seven to 12 months, and results in the birth of a single foal.
 Females are able to breed again almost immediately after birth, although births every other year are more common.
 Foals weigh up to 35 kg at birth, and are able to walk within a few hours.
 The age of sexual maturity is unknown, although probably around three or four years, as it is in the closely related onager.
 Kiang live for up to 20 years in the wild.

-Travellers' accounts
+In culture

 Natural historian Chris Lavers points to travellers' tales of the kiang as one source of inspiration for the unicorn, first described in Indika by the Ancient Greek physician Ctesias.

 Ekai Kawaguchi, a Japanese monk who traveled in Tibet from July, 1900 to June 1902, reported:

-"As I have already said, khyang is the name given by the Tibetans to the wild horse of their northern steppes.
-More accurately it is a species of ass, quite as large in size as a large Japanese horse.
-In color it is reddish brown, with black hair on the ridge of the back and black mane and with the belly white.
-To all appearance it is an ordinary horse, except for its tufted tail.
-It is a powerful animal, and it is extraordinarily fleet.
-It is never seen singly, but always in twos or threes, if not in a herd of sixty or seventy.
-Its scientific name is Equus hemionis, but is for the most part called by its Tibetan name, which is usually spelled khyang in English.
-It has a curious habit of turning round and round, when it comes within seeing distance of a man.
-Even a mile and a quarter away, it will commence this turning round at every short stage of its approach, and after each turn it will stop for a while, to look at the man over its own back, like a fox.
-Ultimately it comes up quite close.
-When quite near it will look scared, and at the slightest thing will wheel round and dash away, but only to stop and look back.
-When one thinks it has run far away, it will be found that it has circled back quite near, to take, as it were, a silent survey of the stranger from behind.
-Altogether it is an animal of very queer habits."